 - 1. The OSU-OKC Nursing Program must prepare students to provide safe and effective care. - 2.
 One way to evaluate student knowledge, skills, and ability to provide safe and effective care is by giving examinations. - 3.
 Examinations are emphasized in the nurse science program since students will be demonstrating care competence on taking the NCLEX-RN licensure examination. - 4.
 Students will receive 1.5 minutes per question. - 5.
 Backwards navigation is disabled (consistent with NCLEX guidelines).
 Once the student has submitted an answer to a question, they will not have the opportunity to revisit the question. - 6.
 Students are required to download the appropriate exam prior to arriving for the exam. - 7.
 Students should not leave the room during an exam without permission. - 8.
 It is generally expected that students should come to the exam prepared to stay until their exam is complete. - 9.
 For lengthy exams, those lasting greater than two hours, one 15-minute break will be allowed every two hours.
 Students will be allowed to bring a snack for the break.
 The exam clock does not stop. - 10.
 Students taking an exam on a day different from the scheduled exam date will take a different exam than the one administered on the scheduled exam date.
 The alternative exam will be equitable. - 11.
 Students arriving more than 15 minutes late for the exam will be required to schedule a makeup examination. - 12.
 Once any student has completed an exam, no other student will be allowed to begin the exam. - 13.
-Students can review their examination immediately after completion of the exam, prior to upload. - 14.
+Students can review their examination immediately after completion of the exam, prior to uploading. - 14.
 Students should not gather or talk outside the classroom door as this is distracting to other students. - 15.
 Examination scores will be recorded in the learning management system.
 Exam scores will not be provided via telephone or email. - 16.
-Requests for 1:1 examination review with faculty must occur prior to the administration of the next exam. - 17.
-Students may request rescoring on an exam if an error is suspected. - 18.
+Outside of the exam query process, please wait to reach out to faculty with questions regarding exams until after exam grades have been posted.
+This allows faculty uninterrupted time to complete the exam review processes prior to posting grades. - 17.
+Requests for 1:1 examination review with faculty must occur prior to the administration of the next exam. - 18.
+Students may request rescoring on an exam if an error is suspected. - 19.
 Testing policies are necessary to ensure exam security, testing environment consistency, and an NCLEX-like testing environment.